 We propose beginning with a precise understanding of complex systems, our strategic foresight term for this week.
 This term comes from complexity science, a framework that has provided a theoretical basis to understand better why the world is unpredictable.
 This framework can help decision-makers model how events in a complex environment could unfold, rather than seeking to reduce their complexity (which cannot be done).

 The definition of a complex system

-Although the term “complex” is used in an everyday sense to mean anything that is intricate or difficult, the word has a specific meaning in the study of systems: “complexity” is an aspect of some systems, which are aptly called “complex systems.”
+Although the term “complex” is used in an everyday sense to mean anything intricate or difficult, the word has a specific meaning in the study of systems: “complexity” is an aspect of some systems, which are aptly called “complex systems.”
 Examples of complex systems include insect colonies, the human immune system and the global stock market.
 Despite their differences, all of these share several qualities:

-- complex collective behavior: many parts or components act according to simple rules that, in combination, generate difficult-to-predict patterns in the system as a whole.
+- Complex collective behavior: many parts or components act according to simple rules that, in combination, generate difficult-to-predict patterns in the system as a whole.

-- adaptive behavior: complex systems learn and evolve new behaviors that amplify their chances of success.
+- Adaptive behavior: complex systems learn and evolve new behaviors that amplify their chances of success.

 (list adapted from Dr. Melanie Mitchell’s, Complexity: A Guided Tour)

 From the point of view of complexity science, complex systems are distinct from complicated systems.
 Complicated systems can have many components and can be challenging to understand.
 Nevertheless, you can reduce a complicated system, like an airplane’s engine, for example, to its component parts.
 Complex systems cannot be reduced in the same way because their components may change in response to their immediate environment; they are dynamic rather than static.